-1 Overview Title: “Orthotopic Injection into the Mammary Fat Pad: Establishing Breast Cancer in Mice.”
+Overview Title TEXT: “Orthotopic Injection into the Mammary Fat Pad: Establishing Breast Cancer in Mice.”

-1.1 First, establish the desired breast cancer cell line in culture.
+First, establish the desired breast cancer cell line in culture.

-1.2 The day before the operation, remove the fur from the injection site area by shaving followed by use of a depilatory cream.
-This exposes the nipples.
+The day before the operation, shave the mouse’s abdomen and use depilatory cream to remove the fur and expose the inguinal nipples.

-1.3 On the day of the operation, collect the cells into a syringe [pronounced: syringe].
+On the day of the operation, collect the cells.

-1.4 Anesthetize [pronounced: anesthetize] the mouse and confirm by toe pinch.
+Anesthetize [pronounced: anesthetize] the mouse and confirm a lack of response to toe pinch.

-1.5 Using tweezers, pinch the skin around the nipple to create an uplifted tunnel.
+Using tweezers, pinch the skin around the nipple to create an uplifted tunnel.

-1.6 Then with the syringe of collected cells, pierce the skin.
+Then, with the syringe of collected cells, pierce the skin.
 The needle should follow the tunnel until the tip comes close to the nipple.

-1.7 Gently move the needle tip up into the mammary fat pad just below the nipple.
+Gently move the needle tip up into the mammary fat pad just below the nipple.

-1.8 Remove the tweezers.
-Inject the cells slowly.
+Remove the tweezers to form a skin tent with the needle and then slowly inject the cells.

-1.9 Gently, retract the syringe taking care not to disturb the blister surrounding the nipple.
+Lastly, retract the syringe, taking care not to disturb the round bump surrounding the nipple.

-1.10 Injected tumor cells and subsequent tumors, express luciferase [pronounced: luciferase] and are tracked using bioluminescent [pronounced: bioluminescent] imaging.
+Injected cells and subsequent tumors express luciferase [pronounced: luciferase], and can be tracked using bioluminescence [pronounced: bioluminescent] imaging.

-1.11 In the example protocol, we will create a breast cancer model using an orthotopic [pronounced: orthotopic] injection.
+In the example protocol, we will show the establishment of murine orthotopic [pronounced: orthotopic] breast cancer.

-2 Protocol Title: “Protocol: Performing an Orthotopic Injection of Breast Cancer Cells”
+Protocol Title TEXT: “Protocol: Performing an Orthotopic Injection of Breast Cancer Cells”